 Wear Compression Socks

 On past flights, I’ve had issues with my feet swelling badly.
-It’s been so bad on past trips that I’ve been forced to spend several days resting at my hotel because it was too painful to walk anywhere.
-That is a very lame way to travel, let me just say that now.
+It had gotten so bad on past trips that I’ve been forced to spend several days resting at my hotel because it was too painful to walk anywhere.
+That is a very lame way to travel.

 There are things to do to avoid from getting swollen feet.
 Drinking lots of water will help.
 As will avoiding sugary and salty food/drinks (including alcohol).
 Walking around on your flight every couple hours, and avoiding crossing your ankles will all help.
 The best thing, however, I’ve found to combat feet swelling (along with using the other tips I mentioned) is to wear compression socks.